simiat/Project_Group19/page3.md

 }
 LIMIT 500
 ```
-From the resulting list, we identified two items: quartz and topaz, which have crystal habits labeled as **granulare** and **tabulare**, respectively.
+From the resulting list, we identified two items: quartz and topaz, which have crystal habits labelled as **granulare** and **tabulare** respectively.

 ![41.CrystalHabit](/immagini_markdown/41.CrystalHabit.png)